Dementia Profile

 Further information and products

-Dementia surveillance factsheets latest version with data up to December 2025, published February 2026.
+- Dementia surveillance factsheets latest data up to March 2026, published June 2026

-- in March 2025 that describes the updates of data to 6 indicators in the prevalence and supporting well topics
+- March 2025: describing updates to 6 indicators in the prevalence and supporting well topics

-- in December 2024 that describes the updates of data to the 4 indicators in the dying well topic
+- December 2024: describing updates to 4 indicators in the dying well topic

 The National Dementia Intelligence (NDI) team is a function of the Clinical Epidemiology division, within the Department for Health and Social Care (DHSC).